-In order to help business leaders understand what AI is capable of, how it can be used, and where to begin an AI journey, it’s essential to first dispel the myths surrounding this huge leap in computing technology.
+In order to help business leaders understand what AI capabilities, how to use artificial intelligence and where to begin an AI journey, it is essential to first dispel the myths surrounding this huge leap in AI technology.
 Learn more in this AI cheat sheet.
-This article is also available as a download, Cheat sheet: Artificial intelligence (free PDF).

 What is artificial intelligence?